LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 default second order IMEX method in ARKStep.
 The explicit table is given by ``ARKODE_ARK2_ERK_3_1_2`` (see :numref:`Butcher.ARK2_ERK`) and the implicit table by ``ARKODE_ARK2_DIRK_3_1_2`` (see :numref:`Butcher.ARK2_DIRK`).

-Updated the F2003 utility routines :c:func:`SUNDIALSFileOpen` and :c:func:`SUNDIALSFileClose`
-to support user specification of ``stdout`` and ``stderr`` strings for the output file names.

-A new time-stepping module, :ref:`SPRKStep <ARKODE.Mathematics.SPRKStep>`, was added to ARKODE.
-This time-stepper provides explicit symplectic partitioned Runge-Kutta methods up to order 10 for separable Hamiltonian systems.

 Updated the default ARKODE behavior when returning the solution when the internal time has reached a user-specified stop time.
 Previously, the output